 This kit uses a clever neo magnet attachment system that avoids the use of traditional grille clips.
-Flat packs contain neo magnets which have been concealed in the front baffle and grille.
+Neo magnets are recessed into the front baffle and grille frame.
+For full details on how to assemble the grille, please refer to our grille manual.